ZeroX-DG/blog/source/_posts/Browser-from-Scratch-DOM-API.md

 Because the DOM specs only specify the DOM API using interfaces ([WebIDL][3]), the underlying implementation of the DOM is up to you to decide.
 That's why different browser engines have different implementations of the DOM tree.
 For example, [Gecko][5] store DOM both as an array and a linked list so that `nextSibling`/`previousSibling` or `childnodes[i]` operation take `O(1)` complexity.
 On the other hand, [Webkit][6] only used a linked list to store the DOM, which result in an `O(n)` complexity for `childnodes[i]` operation but with a trade-off that it use less memory than Gecko.<sup>[source][4]</sup>

-The browser that I'm working on is called Nox (yes, my originality is at its best).
+The browser that I'm working on is called Moon (yes, my originality is at its best).
 With this browser, I have chosen to store the DOM only as a linked list for memory efficiency.

 # DOM in Rust